garcios/go-micro-lessons/gateway/README.md

 # Gateway
-This example demonstrates how to implement an API gateway forward http request into grpc services.
+This example demonstrates how to implement an API gateway to forward http request into grpc services.

 # Run
 ```